-Recommendations for point-to-point and point-to-multi point optical access systems, such as the G-PON (G.984 series) and XG-PON (G.987 series), have allowed telecommunications manufacturers to develop inter-operable optical access equipment, by which Fiber To The Home has become reality.
-Practical experience with the design and deployment will necessitate revision of these Recommendations to include, for example, enhanced services, better interoperability, higher split ratios and increased capacity.
+Recommendations for point-to-point and point-to-multi point optical access systems, such as the G-PON (G.984 series), XG-PON (G.987 series), XGS-PON (G.9807 series), and NG-PON2 (G.989 series), have allowed telecommunications manufacturers to develop inter-operable optical access equipment, by which Fibre To The X (FTTx) has become reality.
+Practical experience with the design and deployment will necessitate revision of these Recommendations to include, for example, enhanced services, better interoperability, higher split ratios, longer reach, and increased capacity.

-To provide new features in optical access, such as wavelength division multiple access (WDMA), orthogonal frequency division multiple access (OFDMA), and hybrid xDMA/yDMA systems, will necessitate the development of new Recommendations.
+To provide new features in optical access, such as wavelength division multiple access (WDMA) and hybrid xDMA/yDMA systems, will necessitate the development of new Recommendations.

 Fibre access systems need to support a range of service capabilities at the edge.
 Wireless, wireline and fibre (e.g. G.65x and Plastic Optical Fibre (POF)) will be needed.
 Economies are needed for fibre access deployment to become prevalent as a mass-market solution.
-Demand will be driven by factors such as: the ability to carry interactive and broadcast services (e.g. residential video, HDTV), managed bandwidth to multiple Internet Service Providers (ISPs), together with higher quality of service and improved resilience.
-Solutions are required for a wide range of market segments and situations including: business, small-to-medium-enterprise, small-office-home-office, residential and mobile backhaul, as well as green field and network upgrade.
-To support current and/or future wireless/mobile services, optical access systems are expected to provide flexible broadband communication channels for plural base stations in some cases, and to support digital and/or analogue transmission of Radio Frequency signals for remote base stations in some other cases.
+Demand will be driven by factors such as: the ability to carry interactive and broadcast services (e.g. residential video, HDTV, AR, VR), managed bandwidth to multiple Internet Service Providers (ISPs), together with higher quality of service and improved resilience.
+Solutions are required for a wide range of market segments and situations including: business, small-to-medium-enterprise, small-office-home-office, residential, mobile backhaul and fronthaul, as well as green field and network upgrade.
+To support current and/or future wireless/mobile services, optical access systems are expected to provide flexible broadband communication channels for plural base stations/remote units in some cases, and to support digital and/or analogue transmission of Radio Frequency signals for remote base stations/remote units in some other cases.
+Optical access systems are also expected to coordinate with external systems.
+This is to facilitate end-to-end service provisioning.
+Necessary information exchange between an optical access system and an external system should be considered to improve network performance.
+Such coordination and control are key to low-latency services in the IMT-2020/5G era.

-Demand for dedicated GbE and 10GbE services initially to business users is increasing.
+The various optical access technologies are expected to serve a wider range of networking applications that are not access networks.
+In these new application areas, fibre technology brings many advantages compared to current means.
+By the same token, these new applications can present new requirements for the technology, such as revised loss budgets, fibre reach, topology, and media access control.
+Coordination with relevant other groups (e.g., Q3/15) and joint projects can help to leverage the existing technology for these new applications.
+Demand for dedicated GbE, 10GbE, and higher-speed Ethernet services initially to business users is increasing.
 New techniques are needed to increase performance and reduce costs for both dedicated and shared bearer services.
 Both access and metro networks should be considered when offering such access services, because currently, access nodes are sometimes bypassed to minimize overall network cost.
 Both Point-to-point and point-to-multi-point solutions will be considered.

 Integration of all services onto a single backhaul fibre network is an important economic consideration for network operators.

 To be successful, Q2/15 needs to harmonize with other bodies which have a strong optical access industry role, such as IEEE and IEC.
-The following major Recommendations in force fall under its responsibility: G.981, G.982, G.983 series, G.984 series, G.985, G.986, G.987 series, G.988, G.989 series, G.9801, and G.9802.
+The following major Recommendations in force fall under its responsibility: G.981, G.982, G.983 series, G.984 series, G.985, G.986, G.987 series, G.988, G.989 series, G.9801, G.9802, G.9803, G.9806, and G.9807 series.

 B.2 Question